Irish Specialists Examine the Question

 Whether the popular commentary of today will swing back to appreciating corned beef as an Irish culinary datum remains to be seen.
 I think this will happen, but it will take time, as for any received wisdom to be changed.

 Finally, one of the nice things about the food world – here I refer to its daily, vernacular form well-outside the halls of academia – is that it blithely carries on without regard to what the press or other tastemakers may think.
-Hundreds or thousands of corned beef and cabbage dinners are being held this month across North America and not a few I’m sure in Ireland, under the assumption the dish is Irish.
-This will carry on forever quite probably, but it will be satisfying to some observers that the assumption under which the tradition operates turns out to be right.
+Hundreds or thousands of corned beef and cabbage dinners will be enjoyed this month across North America and not a few I’m sure in Ireland, under the assumption the dish is naturally Irish.
+This will carry on likely forever, but it will be satisfying to some who have thought about this that the assumed national character turns out to be right.

-Obs.
-I enjoyed as well the largely jargon-free tone of the 2011 article.
-Its acknowledgement of the relevance of non-academic writing on the subject or related topics was welcome as well, with reference to writers such as Myrtle Allen, Alan Davidson, and Mark Kurlansky among others.
-I say this without in any way taking away from the importance of the latter-day “professionalization” of food studies via the academy.
-At the same time it is a development considerably inspired by non-university-affiliated writers and independent researchers, whose activities continue to be relevant.
+N.B.
+I liked as well the largely jargon-free tone of the 2011 article.
+Its acknowledgement of the relevance of non-academic literature was welcome too, with reference to writers such as Myrtle Allen, Alan Davidson, and Mark Kurlansky among others.
+I say this without taking away from the importance of the recent “professionalization” of food studies via the academy.
+As this development itself was inspired by independent researchers (non-university-based), whose investigations in food history continue to be relevant.

 Note re image: the image shown is entitled St. Patrick’s Day Icon Set Collection, by mvolz, was sourced at this site.
 It is believed in the public domain.
 Used here for educational and historical purposes.
 All intellectual property therein resides solely in its lawful owner, as applicable.
 All feedback welcomed.